johnstonskj/datalog-specs/book/src/vnd_datalog_text/errors.md

     <dt id="ERR_INVALID_INPUT_RESOURCE">ERR_INVALID_INPUT_RESOURCE</dt>
     <dd>

-The resource was retrieved, but it was not possible to parse it according to it's expected media type.
+The resource was retrieved, but it was not possible to parse it according to its expected media type.
     </dd>
     <dt id="ERR_OUTPUT_RESOURCE_NOT_WRITEABLE">ERR_OUTPUT_RESOURCE_NOT_WRITEABLE</dt>
     <dd>